Omnibus (American TV program)

-Omnibus was an American, commercially sponsored, educational variety television series.
+Omnibus is an American, commercially sponsored, educational variety television series.

 History

 Omnibus was created by the Ford Foundation, which sought to increase the education level of the American public.
 The show was conceived by James Webb Young who hired Robert Saudek as producer.
 Saudek believed that Omnibus could "raise the level of American taste" with educational entertainment.

 The show was broadcast live, primarily on Sunday afternoons at 4:00pm EST, from November 9, 1952, until April 16, 1961.
 Omnibus originally aired on CBS, and later on Sunday evenings on ABC.
 The show was never commercially viable on its own, and sources of funding dwindled after the Ford Foundation ended its sponsorship in 1957.
 That year, the program moved to NBC, where it was irregularly scheduled until 1961.
 The show's first season had an audience of 4 million, which grew to 5.7 million at its peak in 1957.
-ABC aired a brief revival of the series in 1981.
+ABC aired a brief revival of the series in 1980-1981.

 The series won more than 65 awards, including eight Emmy Awards (it was nominated for thirteen) and two Peabody Awards.
 The series is held at the Library of Congress and Global ImageWorks, among other archives.
 The Bernstein Omnibus programs were released in a 4-DVD set for Region 1 and Region 2 in 2010.